 Moreover, by setting goals, you will be able to achieve more.
 You will have to stretch yourself.
 And you will probably have to plan your progress to reach each goal.

-I have been setting goals for some of my projects for a long time.
+I have been setting goals for some projects for a long time.
 But I have never set any personal and financial goals before starting this blog.
 Now, I plan to do this every single year.
 I consider them a valuable tool.
 You can have a look at my goals to give you an idea.
 Keep in mind that this is only my second try.
 Some things are not great with my goals!

 What kind of goals is there?